Summarize this article:

 A t-test compares the means.

-If the p-value is below 0.05, we reject H₀, resulting the new method is effective.
+If the p-value is below 0.05, we reject H₀, which shows that the new method is effective.

 A t-test compares the means.

-If the p-value is below 0.05, we reject H₀, proving the new method is effective.
+If the p-value is below 0.05, we reject H₀, resulting in the training program significantly increasing productivity.

 Jaipreet Kour Wazir is a data wizard with over 5 years of expertise in simplifying complex data concepts.
 From crunching numbers to crafting insightful visualizations, she turns raw data into compelling stories.
 Her journey from analytics to education ref